msaul/comparative_ldsr/README.md

 ## Test Case

+For this to work, we need a relatively uncontraversial situation where we believe that mouse and human physiology match based upon common descent.
+The phenotype needs to match very closely.
+I believe this is the case for blood pressure.

 Blood pressure QTL study: the human study was published in *Nature* in 2011 and was entitled "Genetic variants in novel pathways influence blood pressure and cardiovascular disease risk."
 The mouse version was published in *Hypertension* in 2009 and entitled "Genetic analysis of blood pressure in 8 mouse intercross populations."

+## Shared Synteny

+I discussed shared synteny briefly with Georgi Kolishovski at his poster at the JAX CS retreat.
+Based upon this conversation, I have ascertained that the Bult lab is building essentially the exact resource necessary to do synteny mapping.
+I will follow up with Georgi in the future.